 Court filing fees and publications of certain hearings and to unknown creditors.
 Law firms also typically charge for copies, and other miscellaneous expenses for runner fees and recording of documents in the applicable recorder’s office.
 Estates typically incur additional fees for preparation of accounting and tax return preparation for the deceased’s final return and any fiduciary income tax returns, and obtaining appraisals of property.

-25. What court documents are expected to be filed in a probate in the Ordinary Course?
+25. What are typical Probate Services in the Ordinary Course?

 26. What is a Petition?

 A petition is a document filed with the court that complies with the requirements under the Nevada Revised Statutes, Nevada Rules of Civil Procedure and local court rules advising the court of facts and applicable laws the court needs to know to support a request for a certain result / order.

 27. What is an Order?

 An Order is a court ruling containing supporting facts and applicable law on a specific issue(s) brought to the attention of a court through the filing of a petition.

 28. What do Extraordinary Services typically include?